Kids/Teens Sessions

 How Virtual Kids/Teens Sessions Work:

-Faren uses a blended approach that seamlessly integrates parent involvement with interactive, relative therapy, ensuring effective, engaging care for your child/teen.
+Faren uses a blended approach that integrates parent involvement with interactive, faith-aware therapy, ensuring effective, engaging care for your child or teen.

-Prior to the initial session parents/guardians are required to fill out an intake form/assessment which will help Faren learn more about what brings your child to therapy as well as give you an opportunity to indicate your specific preferences for the approach taken which your child.
+Prior to the initial session, parents/guardians must complete an intake form/assessment, helping Faren understand what brings your child to therapy and allowing you to note specific preferences for the approach taken with your child.

-In virtual sessions, Faren spends time engaging your child/teens unique inner-world, skillfully exploring their interests and building rapport—Faren transitions the time together into a focused 30-45 minute age-appropriate therapeutic session designed to help your child/teen open up, feel supported, heal, and build the mental, emotional pathways needed to reach their goals.
+In virtual sessions, Faren engages your child/teen’s unique inner world, skillfully exploring their interests and building rapport-then transitions into a focused 30-45 minute, age-appropriate therapeutic session aimed at helping them open up, feel supported, heal, and grow into who God created them to be.

-Faren utilizes both specialized and integrative approaches with techniques taken from Interactive Digital Art and Play Therapy, Narrative Play Therapy, Bibliotherapy, Experiential therapy, Motivational Interviewing, EMDR, Cognitive Behavioural Therapy (CBT), and Dialectical Behavior Therapy (DBT).
+Faren uses both specialized and integrative approaches with techniques drawn from Interactive Digital Art and Play Therapy, Narrative Play Therapy, Bibliotherapy, Experiential Therapy, Motivational Interviewing, EMDR, CBT, and DBT—guided by biblical values, wisdom, and a Christ-centered view of healing.

 Teenager praying at outside worship session